microsoft/PowerToys/doc/devdocs/readme.md

 - From the `installer` folder open `PowerToysSetup.sln` in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release`, from the `Build` menu choose `Build Solution`.
 - The resulting `PowerToysSetup.msi` installer will be available in the `installer\PowerToysSetup\x64\Release\` folder.

+## Verification

+- After building installer and installing check in device manager that under cameras there is "PowerToys VideoConference"

 ## Debugging